doughsay/room.js-client/BUGS.md

 * maximum call stack side exceeded when no tabs open
 * multi-line colored text not working
 * you can add a function/verb on top of one that already exists
+* scroll to bottom of client on tab switch

 TODO:
 =====